Pathfinders – A Community Archaeology Project

 Pathfinders is an archival monument of the past, present, and future stories, as told by the people for the people.
 This project will document authentic grassroots culturally nuanced stories.
 This enables people and communities to share authentic first-hand accounts of lived experiences that can enhance the prevailing historical narrative about post-war migration.

-As the majority of the MV Empire Windrush passengers were either serving or ex-World War II veterans, the project also includes the World War II period, 1939 – 1945.
+Plus, because the majority of the MV Empire Windrush passengers from the Caribbean were World War II heroes, Pathfinders also includes the World War II period, 1939 – 1945.

-Including these year gives a more comprehensive picture of the post-war migration story.
+Including these hero’s stories give a more comprehensive picture of the post-war migration story.